ModalAI accelerates autonomy by providing innovators with robot and drone perception and communications systems manufactured in the U.S.A.

 ModalAI co-founder, Chad Sweet, was lead engineer for Qualcomm’s robotics R&D effort, which led to the creation of drone and robotic product lines for Qualcomm’s Chipset Division.

-The company has advanced the SWaP-C optimized, market-ready technology started at Qualcomm to create the navigation and computing platform VOXL.
+We advanced the SWaP-C optimized, market-ready technology started at Qualcomm to create the navigation and computing platform VOXL.
 VOXL enables autonomy and communications for indoor and outdoor, aerial and ground robots.
 The integration provided by VOXL enables fully autonomous UAVs under 300 grams in total weight.

 ModalAI has also developed a handheld, private LTE network (ModalLink) specific for the DOD use case to communicate multiple sUAS, robots and handheld devices using the DOD’s 1800MHz spectrum.